A little ABOUT myself…

 I specialize in Mexican culture and traditions, as I believe the majority of people desire to experience Mexico authentically and colourfully.
 Therefore, I have been wrapped and tangled in the world of textiles, travel, organizing, and outreach for most of my professional career.

 In the year 1998 I graduated from Textil Design and then moved to Barcelona in Spain to study a postgraduate degree in Knitwear Fashion Design.
-In 2005 I moved to Oaxaca where I founded and directed the Museo Textil de Oaxaca...and then a longing for broader experience and further diverse cultural immersion led to five months traveling solo throughout India.
+In 2005 I moved to Oaxaca where I founded and directed the Museo Textil de Oaxaca...and then a longing for broader experience and further diverse cultural immersion led to five months traveling solo throughout India and Nepal.
 This experience led me to study a Certificate in Social Design Entrepreneurship at Pratt Institute in NYC and then to worked for the Mexican non-profit association El Camino de Los Altos, formed by Maya weavers and French designers, developing promotion and marketing.
 I also developed a marketing and promotion plan, and served as community liaison & social designer for the cooperative La Flor de Xochistlahuaca, formed by 35 Amuzgo weavers, and La Sanjuaneras, formed by 20 Mixtec weavers, and currently for a group of 21 Zapotec weavers from San Bartolo Yautepec, Oaxaca, in three projects funded by the Rubin Foundation and in collaboration with the textile designer and contemporary artist Maddalena Forcella.
-Currently, I am the Executive Director of CADA Foundation, a non-profit organization interested in and worried about the future cultural patrimony, local identity and value; researching and documenting artisanal communities and working as real partners to develop products that compete while incorporating the culture and skills of the community.
+I was the Executive Director of CADA Foundation, a non-profit organization interested in and worried about the future cultural patrimony, local identity and value; researching and documenting artisanal communities and working as real partners to develop products that compete while incorporating the culture and skills of the community.